Pelagic Help

 Marker Colours Show Current Conditions

-Dive site markers are colour-coded to show current diving conditions — updated every hour.
+Dive site markers are colour-coded to show conditions right now — updated every 10 minutes.
 The colour reflects a conditions score calculated specifically for that site's entry point, accounting for its swell exposure, protection level, tidal phase, water quality, and more.

 Green — Good